cs50nestm/web/seats-less/README.md

 - The program should prompt the user for the number of rows and number of seats per row.
 - Print Row X, where X is the number row, then the numbered seats, starting from 1.

+### Hints

+- Recall that you can get an int from a user with get_int, which is declared in cs50.h.
+- Recall that you can print formatted output, including numbers padded with spaces, using format specifiers like %4i in printf.